 Reid G. Smith

 Dr. Smith received the Ph.D. in Electrical Engineering from Stanford University for his work on the "Contract Net" approach to distributed problem solving.
 He also holds B.Eng. and M.Eng. degrees in Electrical Engineering from Carleton University.
-He is a Fellow of the Association for the Advancement of Artificial Intelligence and has authored more than fifty published papers.
+He is a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI) and the American Association for the Advancement of Science (AAAS).
+He is also an IEEE Computer Society Distinguished Contributor.

 Languages: English, French.